-- I In the Model Wizard window, click 3D.

-- 2 In the Select physics tree, select Structural Mechanics>Membrane (mbrn).

-- 3 Click Add.

-- 4 Click Study.

-- 5 In the Select study tree, select Preset Studies>Eigenfrequency.
+- I In the Model Wizard window, click the 3D button. - 2 In the Select Physics tree, select Structural Mechanics>Membrane (mem). - 3 Click the Add button. - 4 Click the Study button. - 5 In the tree, select Preset Studies>Eigenfrequency.

-6 Click Done.
+6 Click the Done button.